 La Celestiere, is one of the younger and more exciting new producers in the Southern Rhone Valley.
 Previously, the estate bottled and sold their wines under the name of La Glaciere.
 The debut vintage for La Celestiere was the 2010.

-Owned by Noel Joyce and Beatrice Joyce, the couple got their start as winemakers at Chateau Dalmeran in Saint Eitienne du Gres before moving to Chateauneuf du Pape.
+Owned by Noel Joyce and Beatrice Joyce, the couple got their start as winemakers at Chateau Dalmeran in Saint Etienne du Gres before moving to Chateauneuf du Pape.

 La Celestiere Vineyards, Wines, Winemaking